SSE (Server Sent Event)

 Of course, this step is not required if you deal with one single SSE stream per virtual user.

-The first thing is to get a server sent event:
+The first thing is to connect the stream:

 close